brunorijsman/openssl-qkd/README.md

 In the following screenshot we see the _TLS Client Hello_ message that the client sends to the server.

-It contains a list of proposed _Cipher Suites_ that the client supports from which the server can choose ()
+It contains a list, sorted in order of preference, of proposed _Cipher Suites_ that the client supports from which the server can choose.
+Each cipher suite proposed, amongst other things, a specific key exchange protocol such as for example Elliptic Curve Diffie Hellman-Ephemeral (ECDHE).

 ![HTTPS WireShark Client Hello](figures/https-wireshark-client-hello.png)

 #### TLS Server Hello

 In the following screenshot we see the _TLS Server Hello_ message that the server sends to the client.